HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 Upload speed

 On the other hand, upload speed is how quickly data can be sent from your device to the internet.
-If you’re having trouble with video calls, uploading files, or posting content online, your uploading speed is likely the culprit.
+Upload speed is typically used in the following activities:

 Understanding nbn speed tiers: The key to optimal internet experience

-As we navigate an increasingly digital world, a reliable and speedy internet connection has never been more critical.
+As we navigate an increasingly digital world, a reliable and speedy internet connection has never been more important.
 Whether you’re working from home, streaming your favourite show, or engaging in intense gaming sessions, your online experience hinges heavily on your internet connection speed.
 So, if you’ve ever found yourself asking, “why is my internet slow today?”
 It’s important to understand that your chosen nbn speed tier is a significant determining factor.

-NBN 12 (Basic I) tier: The light usage solution
+Crikey nbn: The light usage solution

-The NBN 12 (Basic I) tier offers up to 25 Mbps download speeds and up to 5 Mbps upload speeds.
-This tier is tailored for light usage, making it an ideal choice for 1-2 person households.
-It comfortably handles basic online activities like browsing, emailing, and standard-definition video streaming.
+This tier offers up to 25 Mbps download speeds and up to 10 Mbps upload speeds.
+It’s suitable for small households and basic online activities like browsing, emailing, and standard-definition video streaming.
+Keep in mind that streaming HD content or engaging in bandwidth-intensive activities may cause lag.

-NBN 25 (Basic II) tier: The light usage solution
+Ripper nbn: The light usage solution

-NBN 50 (Standard) tier: Balancing speed and usage
+No Worries nbn: Balancing speed and usage

 Why understanding nbn speed tiers matters